Xonshiz/comic-dl/ReadMe.md

 This should be enough, but it'll be great if you can add more ;)

 # Notes
-comic.naver.com has korean characters and some OS won't handle those characters.
+* comic.naver.com has korean characters and some OS won't handle those characters.
 So, instead of naming the file folder with the series name in korean, the script will download and name the folder with the comic's ID instead.

+* Bato.to requires you to "log in" to read some chapters.
+So, to be on a safe side, provide the username/password combination to the script via "-p" and "-u" arguments.

+* Bato.to also has comics for various languages.
+You need to pass the language code via "-ml" argument.
+Read the [Language Codes](#language-codes) section to find out the language codes.

+* Bato.to only supports custom language downloads in "Batch" mode.

 # Donations
 You can always send some money over from this :